treimers/eZ80/minos/README.md

 ## Task Management

-minOS provides a task creation routine.
+minOS provides a task creation routine **minosCreateTask**.
 This can be called during initial setup as well as during runtime in order to create new tasks that are taken into account by the scheduler.

-Feature versions of minOS will support further operations like task deletion, task wait or task wake or others.
+Feature versions of minOS will support further operations like task deletion **minosDeleteTask**, task wait **minosWait**, wake a task **minoWake** and others.

 ## Interrupts

-minOs comes with interrupt support allowing interrupt service routines to call kernel functions like task management.
+minOS provides an API function **minoSaveContext** for interrupt services routines that must be invoked prior to andy call of kernel functions like task management from an interrupt handler.

-A timer interrupt is required to perform management of periodic tasks and trigger recurring scheduling activities. minOS provides simple and fast functions that help implementing responsive interrupt service routines.
+A timer interrupt is required to perform management of periodic tasks and trigger recurring scheduling activities.
+The time interrupt handler must ensure that minOS system tick handling is invoked via calls to **minoSystemTick**.

+## Scheduler

-## Scheduler and Tasks
+## Tasks